 3) Do not bring loose jewelry or valuables that could be easily snatched – safety is important.
 With that in mind at all times, it is not recommended to wear expensive jewelry while riding around, doing so is just plain asking for the thieves to snatch it out of your procession and jeopardize your safety.
-While snapping some pictures while being on the back of the bike might seem like the thing to do to capture the moment, but expensive devices such as mobile phones or cameras should not be used during the ride to avoid them being snatched.
+While snapping some pictures while on the back of the bike might seem like the thing to do to capture the moment, but expensive devices such as mobile phones or cameras should not be used during the ride to avoid them being snatched.

 5) Use a standard safety-tested helmet – while local laws require the use of a helmet for the bike ride, the type of helmet and their durability are not strictly enforced.
 For your personal safety, you should always choose a reputable and reliable company that takes extra measures to provide the standard safety-tested helmets, whether it be open-faced or closed-faced helmets.
 Don’t just put any plastic on your head just to avoid getting a fine from the local authorities.

 Ready to book your Ho Chi Minh City tours on motorbikes?

 Check out our highly-rated featured tours in Ho Chi Minh City.

 Check prices and discounts of hotels in Ho Chi Minh City